flowground/amazonaws-com-comprehend-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### BatchDetectEntities
-### Inspects the text of a batch of documents for named entities and returns information about them.
-For more information about named entities, see <a>how-entities</a>
+> Inspects the text of a batch of documents for named entities and returns information about them.
+For more information about named entities, see <a>how-entities</a><br/>

 #### Input Parameters
 * `Action` - _required_